lilylilylily123/login-system/README.md

 **Note:**

 Since this is written with bcrypt, all passwords are automatically salted when you convert them to hash.
 Obviously it's still not extremely secure, but it's defenitely better than nothing.

+## Usage

+I am fine with anybody using this, either as a learning resource or just copy pasting.
+This was a learning project for me, and I hope that it can benefit you as well!